jayrenn/react-winjs-demo/README.md

 });
 ```

 Add the pane component of the `SplitView`.
-Here we will use three `NavBarCommands`.
+Here we will use three WinJS `NavBarCommands`.
 ```javascript
 // bundles/bundle.jsx
 var App = React.createClass({